sola-msr/Vagrant-Launcher/README.md

 # Vagrant-Launcher
-Start Vagrant and VirtualBox with 1 click!(Windows bat file.)
+Start Vagrant and VirtualBox with 1 click!(Windows batchfile.)

 ## 1.Write path of your environment into config.bat file.